Merkel: Nord Stream 2 is 'political'

 If you already have an account click here to login.

-"It cannot be the case that Nord Stream 2 means Ukraine no longer has any significance with regard to the transit of natural gas," Merkel said.
+"It cannot be the case that Nord Stream 2 means Ukraine no longer has any significance with regard to the transit of natural gas," she said.

 "It has strategic importance for Ukraine," she added.